 The Fund maintains cash deposits with major banks which from time to time may exceed federally insured limits.
-There were no uninsured deposits at December 31, 2019 and 2018.
+There were deposits on December 31, 2020 of \$460,267 which \$250,000 was insured by FDIC.

 ECONOMIC DEPENDENCY

 The Fund operates from a single location and relies on its broadcasting assets to serve its coverage areas.
 The Fund's broadcasting assets (including transmission towers) are located in various leased properties that may not be easily replaced or substituted with different properties.
 If the Fund is required to change the locations of its broadcasting assets, it may need to settle with less than ideal locations or invest in additional broadcasting assets to maintain its coverage areas.